rideconnection/clearinghouse/README.md

 Speeding up your tests
 ----------------------

 The spork gem has also been included and preconfigured in order to help speed up the execution of tests.
 If you are only going to be running the test suite once or need to setup a CI server, you won't want to use spork.
 But if you will be running tests frequently, while developing a new feature or refactoring, etc., then preloading your test environment into spork will save you a few seconds or minutes per test execution.

-You'll need two instances of spork for the two test suites.
-It's easiest to just run them in the background window of a terminal:
+It's easiest to just run the spork server in the background window of a terminal:

-    bundle exec spork rspec& bundle exec spork minitest&
+    bundle exec spork minitest&

-And then you can run the test suites with the command:

-    bundle exec rake test:all (defined in lib/tasks)
+You can then run the test suites through Spork with typical rake test commands (defined in lib/tasks):

-Or:

-    bundle exec rspec spec
+    bundle exec rake test:all          (run all tests) bundle exec rake test:functionals  (run tests found in test/functional) bundle exec rake test:integration  (run tests found in test/integration) bundle exec rake test:units        (run tests found in test/unit)

+Or by manually invoking testdrb which is provided by the spork-minitest gem:

-    find test -name "*_test.rb" -type f | xargs bundle exec testdrb
+    find test -name "*_test.rb" -type f | xargs bundle exec testdrb find test/functional -name "*_test.rb" -type f | xargs bundle exec testdrb find test/integration -name "*_test.rb" -type f | xargs bundle exec testdrb find test/unit -name "*_test.rb" -type f | xargs bundle exec testdrb

-To run individual minitest test using spork, run:
+To run an individual test using Spork:

     testdrb path/to/test_file.rb